 Investing for Lane County Businesses

-As a dedicated capacity builder and investor, the Board of Lane Workforce Partnership is committed to enhancing the region’s workforce readiness to effectively address the demands of local employers.
-We utilize federal and state funds to channel resources into initiatives that empower individuals and align their skills with the evolving job market.
+As a dedicated capacity builder and investor, Lane Workforce Partnership is committed to enhancing the region’s workforce readiness to meet the needs of local employers.
+We strategically utilize federal and state funds to support initiatives that empower individuals and align their skills with the evolving job market.

 Current investments include: